 Bailey is a tiny town located in the state of North Carolina.
 With a population of 562 people and two constituent neighborhoods, Bailey is the 468th largest community in North Carolina.

-Bailey is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Bailey is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Bailey is a town of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Bailey who work in sales jobs (20.63%), office and administrative support (16.40%), and management occupations (13.23%).
+There are especially a lot of people living in Bailey who work in sales jobs (25.60%), management occupations (12.00%), and office and administrative support (9.60%).

-The per capita income in Bailey in 2010 was $20,782, which is lower middle income relative to North Carolina and the nation.
-This equates to an annual income of $83,128 for a family of four.
+The per capita income in Bailey in 2018 was $22,842, which is middle income relative to North Carolina, and lower middle income relative to the rest of the US.
+This equates to an annual income of $91,368 for a family of four.
 However, Bailey contains both very wealthy and poor people as well.

-Bailey is a very ethnically-diverse town.
+Bailey is an extremely ethnically-diverse town.
 The people who call Bailey home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Bailey residents report their race to be White, followed by Black or African-American.
 Bailey also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 12.00% of the town’s residents.
-Important ancestries of people in Bailey include English, German, Irish, European, and Scots-Irish.
+People of Hispanic or Latino origin account for 18.53% of the town’s residents.
+Important ancestries of people in Bailey include English, Irish, German, Scots-Irish, and European.

 The most common language spoken in Bailey is English.
 Other important languages spoken here include Spanish and Persian.